archjeb/simplemusicplayer/README.md

 # simplemusicplayer
-Simple MP3 Player with a staticly defined text based playlist
+Simple MP3 Player with a statically defined text based playlist

 # Overview
 The purpose of writing this simple mp3 player was two fold: